zhol0777/is-this-good/WILL_THIS_WORK_TOGETHER.md

 a non-zero chance that your keycaps will be impacted.
 These manufacturers are known to make keycaps thick enough to collide with the top housing of a switch on bottom-out.

+Moreover, if you buy cheaper PBT caps, there's a decent chance you'll receive caps that are thin enough to avoid this interference.
+Similarly, most other profiles (KAT, MT3, SA, ASA, etc.) will not impact the top housings of a switch.

 | Manufacturer         | Where affected |
 | -------------------- | -------------- |
 | CRP                  | all rows       |